Management approach and noise Reduction target

 Further reducing the impacts of rail transport noise on local residents is an essential prerequisite for the further shift in the mode of transport towards rail.
-We are therefore continuing to work on implementing our 2030/2050 noise reduc-
+We are therefore continuing to work on implementing our noise reduction target:

 - Since 2020, DB Cargo freight cars have been fully converted to quiet brakes.
 By 2025, our electric track locomotives on DB Cargo freight trains in Germany will also be running with quiet brake systems.

 - DB Long-Distance will replace all diesel-powered shunting locomotives with particularly quiet and climate-friendly hybrid shunting locomotives by 2025.
 Noise protection therefore simultaneously contributes to climate protection aims.

-Together with the German Center for Rail Traffic Research (Deutsches Zentrum für Schienenverkehrsforschung; DZSF) and our industry partners, we aim to continue advancing research and development in noise reduction measures for track infrastructure and vehicles so that we can implement more effective noise reduction measures.
+Together with the German Center for Rail Traffic Research (Deutsches Zentrum für Schienenverkehrsforschung; DZSF) and our industry partners, we aim to continue advancing research and development in noise remediation measures for track infrastructure and vehicles so that we can implement more effective noise remediation measures.